Thanks for visiting

 Investigations

-1. No change – we do not receive any further funding and the system will remain as it is for the time being.
+1. No change – We do not receive any further funding and the system will remain as it is for now.

 3. Reconfiguration - a mix of new piped supply and upgrades to the channel system.

-4. Rationalisation– if a system is not viable for modernisation, closure may need to be considered.
+5. Rationalisation– If a system is not viable for modernisation, closure may need to be considered.

-We anticipate we will have a better understanding of where each channel system sits after the stage 1 consultation with customers.
-While these investigations and customer conversations are underway, we are not contemplating any major changes to existing rural arrangements.
+We anticipate we will have a better understanding of where each channel system sits after the second phase of customer consultation.
+While these investigations and customer conversations are underway, we do not anticipate any major changes to existing rural arrangements.

-We have implemented some interim policy positions to support this investigation period that relate to licence renewal and permanent water trading.
-More information is outlined in a factsheet accessible via the yellow button on the right-hand side of this text labelled "Interim Policy Positions".
+We have implemented some interim policy positions to support the investigation period that relate to licence renewal and permanent water trading.
+More information is outlined in a factsheet accessible via the yellow button on this page labelled 'Interim Policy Positions'.

 Benefits